Buffybunny21/Buffybunny21/README.md

 - 👋 Hi, I’m @Buffybunny21
 - 👀 I’m interested in Computers and Webhosting.
-- 🌱 I’m currently learning something...
+- 🌱 I’m currently learning: wait and see!
-- 💞️ I’m looking to collaborate on i will deside later.
+- 💞️ I’m looking to collaborate on: i'll deside later.
 - 📫 How to reach me sami12k@gmx.de

 <!---